Wonton Soup: Proof Structures Under Interventions

 • τagent\tau_{agent}: attempted tactic edges until first terminal solve in the observed search graph.

-• τblind\tau_{blind}: expected attempted edges for a matched blind null policy over the same action surface.
+• τblind\tau_{blind}: expected attempted edges for a matched blind null policy over the same available tactic choices.

 • KK: orders-of-magnitude efficiency over blind (K > 0 is better than blind).